 Major organizations routinely miss opportunities and “leave money on the table” by failing to anticipate conflicts which could have been foreseen, with advice from the right source at the right time.
 The resulting problems then become expensive and time-consuming to unravel later.
 A simple flowchart shows how this happens, and suggests an alternate approach.
 (This can be adapted to specific settings, e.g. a version of the flowchart tailored for corporate governance disputes is at Vol.2, p.4 of the Toolkit discussed below.)

-NEW: As of 2020, a new element in “thinking ahead” appears increasingly relevant, to international commercial negotiation in particular but also to some supposedly single-country commercial negotiations that may involve partners that one side is concealing from view.
-Questions such as “Is the company we’re talking to about a new supply chain contract actually the real player here?” or “How can our company best guard against inadvertently disclosing key intellectual property, to a supposed commercial ally that is actually controlled by a hostile government?” arise in the context of hybrid warfare, and are being investigated in Project Seshat.
+More recently, a new element in “thinking ahead” appears increasingly relevant, to international commercial negotiation in particular, but also to some supposedly single-country commercial negotiations that may involve partners that one side is concealing from view.
+Questions such as “Is the company we’re talking to about a new supply chain contract actually the real player here?” or “How can our company best guard against inadvertently disclosing key intellectual property, to a supposed commercial ally that is actually controlled by a hostile government?” arise in the context of grey zone conflict, a/k/a hybrid warfare.
+From 2019-2023 Chris Honeyman headed Project Seshat, a 50-person effort to understand and respond to hybrid warfare.
+He continues to advise a group that’s working to create a more institutional successor.

 Key Publications: